 As it’s become so widely established and cemented in our manufacturing processes, it’s easy to not think about where laser drilling first started!
 So, to provide a little context to laser drilling, we have explored its history in greater detail below.

-The link between laser cutting and laser drilling
+What is the link between laser cutting and laser drilling?

 Many of the laser processes that we and other laser companies offer are very similar, and it can sometimes be difficult to tell them apart.
 For example, laser drilling is also a form of laser ablation, as it involves the melting of a material’s surface layer by layer.
 Laser drilling is also sometimes mistaken for laser cutting, as the two do both do a form of cutting.